 - Avoid alcoholic and caffeinated beverages including coffee, energy drinks, teas, and sodas.

 If lifestyle changes and regular kegal exercises fail to improve urinary incontinence symptoms, there is now a cutting-edge technology available to help called Empower RF.
+By harnessing the safe, effective power of radiofrequency waves, the Empower RF technologies gently target sensitive tissue with waves of restorative thermal energy.
 The Empower platform by Inmode utilizes three different handpieces to provide an FDA cleared option for women with urinary incontinence, especially those who wish to avoid a bladder mesh surgery.
-Using these three handpieces, all aspects of bladder support are enhanced.

-VTone is one of a very few FDA-cleared devices that use intravaginal Electrical Muscle Stimulation (EMS) and neuromuscular re-education to retrain weak pelvic floor muscles in women who have urinary incontinence.
+VTone is an FDA-cleared device that uses intravaginal Electrical Muscle Stimulation (EMS) and neuromuscular re-education to retrain weak pelvic floor muscles in women to treat urinary incontinence.

-- In-office non-invasive procedure to strengthen weak damaged pelvic floor muscles and alleviate urinary incontinence
+- In-office non-invasive procedure to strengthen weak, damaged pelvic floor muscles to improve muscle tone and alleviate urinary incontinence

-- The two-sided tip is single-use and enters quickly and comfortably into the vaginal canal.
+- The two-sided single use tip is placed easily and comfortably into the vaginal canal

-Dr. Brady takes a personalized approach to treatment, offering the best individualized combination of sessions to achieve the greatest advantages from the most up-to-date procedures for your lifestyle demands.
-Discover the best package for you and let’s explore your needs.
+Women’s Wellness Institute of Dallas takes a personalized approach to urinary incontinence treatment, offering the best individualized combination of sessions to achieve the greatest advantages from the most up-to-date procedures for your lifestyle demands.
+Let’s explore your goals and discover the best package for you when you call 214-442-0055 to schedule your consultation.